Attachment disorder in children

 Advice for parents

 Being a parent to a child with insecure attachment can be both physically and emotionally challenging.
 You’ll likely feel exhausted, angry and hurt, but be assured that your efforts are worth it.
-Attachment disorders can be treated and as difficult as it is, with time and patience, a bond can be developed.
+Attachment disorders can be treated and, as difficult as it is, with time and patience, a bond can be developed.

 To help a child with attachment problems, be sure you:

 Have realistic expectations - It’s a long journey and it won’t be easy, so try not to think too far ahead.
 It’s important you focus on small achievements and celebrate these each time.
+Focusing on moving forward and celebrating every success, no matter how small, will keep up the momentum and inspire positivity.

 Be patient - Your patience is an essential part of this process.
 Prepare yourself for bumps along the way and focus on small improvements - this will help create a safe, comforting atmosphere for your child.
+Rebuilding this bond (or building it from scratch if you are adoptive parents) can take time and requires patience.

 Share joy and adopt a sense of humour - Joy and humour go a long way when it comes to managing attachment difficulties, even during a stressful time.
 For the benefit of both you and the child, be sure to have a couple of activities that make you feel good.

 Stay positive - Children can pick up on emotion easily and if you’ve lost hope, they’ll start to feel that too.
 If they sense you’re giving up or feeling discouraged, they’ll know and this can only knock them further.
 Try to remain hopeful and turn to friends for support when you’re feeling down.
+Sometimes things may not go smoothly, but remaining calm during this helps to create a safe and secure atmosphere.
+You will be reassuring your child that it’s OK for things not to go perfectly and that you can overcome setbacks.

 Ask for help and seek further support - If you can, rely on your friends and family for support.
 See what support is available locally to you - in the form of community resources or parent support groups.
 It’s difficult but try to ask for help before you really need it - leaving it until you’re at breaking point won’t help anyone.
 If you can’t turn to friends, consider seeking professional help.
 A counsellor can be there to listen to you, as well as offer guidance and advice.